 OIDD105 – Data Analysis in VBA and SQL (current Spring 2020) (Course Outline)

 True to the title, we cover small scale data analysis and programming in Visual Basic for Applications as implemented in Microsoft Excel (VBA) for the first half and large scale data analysis using Transact-SQL as implemented in Microsoft SQL Server (SQL) in the second half.
 These two tools are probably the most commonly used software packages for day-to-day analytic tasks in corporate, finance or consulting environments.
 In addition there side discussions on other relevant issues such as algorithms, testing, object orientation, web services and data management in Hadoop/Hive.
 Most of the database work (and more advanced analytics) is done using Amazon Web Services (AWS).
 No programming knowledge is presumed, although students with some programming background find the initial parts of the class somewhat easier.
 The course is a combination of lecture/discussion focused on how to do things mixed with 3-4 skill building exercises in the computer labs and 6-8 larger scale problem sets.
 In the past the problems sets have included building monte-carlo option simulators, a QQ plot generation tool, developing excel functions for inequality measurement (computing the Gini coefficient), and analyzing the IMDB movie database.
 While the difficulty level of the course is moderate, the workload is high.
 No programming background is assumed, although students with some computer science or programming experience will typically find the VBA portion a little more straightforward.

-OPIM955 – Research in Information Strategy and Economics (ISE) (current offering in Spring 2018) (Course Outline)
+OIDD955 – Research in Information Strategy and Economics (ISE) (last taught Spring 2019) (Course Outline)